Adam J. Falcone

-Based in Pittsburgh, PA, Mr. Falcone is a partner in FTLF’s national health law practice group, where he counsels a diverse spectrum of community-based organizations that render primary and behavioral healthcare services.
-He counsels clients on a wide range of health law issues, with a focus on fraud and abuse, reimbursement and payment, and antitrust and competition matters.
+Based in Pittsburgh, PA, Adam J. Falcone is a partner in FTLF’s national health care practice group, where he counsels a diverse spectrum of community-based organizations that render primary and behavioral healthcare services.
+He counsels clients on a wide range of health care issues, with a focus on fraud and abuse, reimbursement and payment, and antitrust and competition matters.

 Mr. Falcone established the firm’s health care corporate compliance practice, offering proactive counsel to avoid costly legal missteps that can jeopardize vital health services within communities.
 To that end, he has championed the development of online compliance support services to assist clients in the development of effective corporate compliance programs.
 He also conducts internal investigations, defends clients in audit proceedings, and negotiates settlements related to fraud allegations.